Gateway Commercial Finance

 • Tattoo Studio

-It’s important to go to your local taxing authority web site or call your local office to determine the taxes and licenses and fees you are responsible for.
+Go to your local taxing authority website or call your local office to determine the taxes, licenses, and fees you are responsible for.

 Obtaining business licenses must be done before starting operations.
-Depending on local and state regulations, you can be assessed fines for each day you operate without a business license if one is required for your business.
+Depending on local and state regulations, you can be assessed fines for each day you operate without a business license if required.